ucsdcses/tridev/index.md

 the course staff will be available to answer your questions.
 You can use [https://autograder.ucsd.edu](https://autograder.ucsd.edu) to request help by filing a help ticket and a tutor will come to help.
 This system keeps track of a queue of help requests and we help out on a first-come, first-served basis.
+Open lab hours will be held over Zoom.
+When you submit a ticket, you must also add a link to a zoom meeting where the tutor can reach you online.

 That said, there are some important rules for asking for help.